Mentzelia lindleyi

 Mentzelia lindleyi, commonly known as golden bartonia, Lindley's blazingstar, evening star, or blazing star, is an annual wildflower of western North America.

-Distribution
+Distribution and habitat

 The plant is found in the California Coast Ranges, San Francisco Bay Area, and San Joaquin Valley of California; and in Arizona.

 Habitats it is found in include Coastal sage scrub and Southern oak woodland.